 Welcome to Reception - Wren Class

-All of the adults in Wren class are very friendly and helpful to make sure the children have the best start at the Round House Primary Academy.
+Our teacher is Mrs Pritchard.
+Mr Franco, Miss Gibson, Mrs Legender, Mrs Nice, Miss Parker and Ms Rochford also support the children with their learning.
+All of the adults in Reception are very friendly and helpful in order to make sure that the children have the best start at The Round House Primary Academy.

 The Characteristics of Effective Learning